Skip to Navigation

 1. Move to good academic standing if progress is achieved according to the intervals noted in the table above,

-2. Continue on academic probation if progress is shown towards meeting the Standards of Progress, or
+2. Continue on academic probation (continuing academic probation) if progress is shown towards meeting the Standards of Progress, or

 3. Be academically dismissed if progress is not shown towards meeting the Standards of Progress (refer to Academic Dismissal, below).

-Students who have been placed on academic probation are encouraged to meet with their faculty advisor or a counselor in the Center for Advisement and Personal Development to discuss the requirements for good academic standing.
-A student on academic probation is limited to 13 credit hours unless an Academic Probation Overload Appeal [PDF] is filed with, and approved by, the Assistant Dean of Student Services.
-Overload Appeal forms are also available at the Office of the Dean of Student Services & Enrollment Management.
-View frequently asked questions regarding academic probation »
+Students who have been placed on academic probation are required to meet with their faculty advisor or an advisor in the Academic Advising, Career and Transfer Services office to discuss the requirements for good academic standing.
+A student on academic probation is required to participate in the Academic Recovery Program, and limited to 13 credit hours unless an Probation Overload Request is filed with, and approved by the Associate Vice President of Student Affairs.

 back to top